eqqn/eqqn.github.io/_posts/2019-05-23-ECSC_France.md

 ![Image](https://eqqn.github.io/images/bons_reflexes.JPG)

 Memory forensics is messy, process dumps are intertwined, so sometimes the data you are looking for can be mixed up with random artifacts.
+I find it funny how the "Academic" ransomware repo has 200+ forks :)) I guess there is a lot of crypto and infosec academics.

 ### References
 I was using this blog series to learn more about volatility